zx0223winner/MCScanX_Assistant/docs/Usage.md

 `Purpose`: This step is to generate the protein annotaion file by running interproscan search.

 > [!WARNING]
-> The InterProScan (Quevillon et al., 2005, Mitchell et al., 2019) and KEGG (Kanehisa and Goto, 2000b) are the only two dependencies without integrating into the HSDSnake pipeline due to the lack of Conda environment (the latest InterProScan Conda package of 5.59 fails in SnakeMake) and the limitation to web-only access in KEGG, such as BlastKOALA (Kanehisa et al., 2016)).
+> The InterProScan (Quevillon et al., 2005, Mitchell et al., 2019) and KEGG (Kanehisa and Goto, 2000b) are the only two dependencies without integrating into the MCScanX_Assistant pipeline due to the lack of Conda environment (the latest InterProScan Conda package of 5.59 fails in SnakeMake) and the limitation to web-only access in KEGG, such as BlastKOALA (Kanehisa et al., 2016)).

 > [!TIP]
 > It is straightforward to generate the InterProScan output by either checking the respective [ReadMe file](https://interproscan-docs.readthedocs.io/en/latest/) or following the [protocol](https://www.sciencedirect.com/science/article/pii/S2666166721003269) at Step 6-9.